sjijon/estimate-emergence-from-data/README.md

 ## Contents

+- `ABC_Simulations/` contains the files containing the time series of the early cases to estimate the first infection in the COVID-19 example.

 - `Data/` contains the files containing the time series of the early cases we use to calibrate the model for different epidemiological contexts, as well as the emergence or tMRCA estimates from previously published studies.

 - `Routines/` contains the functions used repeatedly in each application.